mfulz/tmux-penmux/README.md

 |[ScriptLog](docs/modules/reporting/ScriptLog.md) | reporting | No | Module to log all terminal input / output via script |
 |[HttpExchange](docs/modules/comm/HttpExchange.md) | comm | Yes | Module to provide a python webserver including predifined fetch commands |

+### 5. Development

+Here you can find the guides for developing modules.

+The [Penmux Module Library](docs/dev/API/PenmuxModuleLibrary.md) should be used to interact with Options and other penmux modules.

 ### Tasks by PRIO

 - [x] Migrate Repo